 Research undertaken by QAA Scotland to support this project, including a practitioner survey undertaken in winter 2021, has shown that a wide range of micro-credentials and small qualifications are available in Scotland.
 Still, it is difficult for potential learners (and employers) to navigate the various providers’ websites to find out what is available, including details about the size, level, and portability of awards and the need for consistency in the language used.

 The Network has produced a glossary of a shared language for the tertiary sector to help address the language issue and to aid the understanding of micro-credentials among key stakeholders (including students, employers and PSRBs).

-During 2022-23, we will seek a snapshot of the micro-credentials and small qualifications available through a survey to colleges, HEIs and other credit-rating bodies in spring 2023.
+We have provided a snapshot of the micro-credentials and small qualifications from results of a sector-wide survey that we carried out with colleges, HEIs and other credit-rating bodies in spring 2023.

 To further enhance the awareness and understanding of the range of micro-credential practices in Scotland, we are publishing a range of case studies on this page.

 The Enhancement Theme project builds on previous collaborative cluster work, collaborative models of practice in Scottish colleges and the UK-wide QAA Characteristics Statement for Micro-credentials.